paradisebunny/daffodil/gameplay.md

 | 12+     | friendly    |

 ## Combat
-When the party of adventurers comes into contact with hostile enemies, the order of events is as follows:
+When the adventurers encounters hostile enemies, the action is structured in the following manner:

 1. Determine Surprise
 2. Roll Initiative.